mulesoft-labs/raml-java-client-generator/readme.md

 # RAML Client Generator

 This tool generates a java rest client for a raml based api using a resource api approach.
+Supports both 0.8 and 1.0 versions of Raml

 ## Example